Turning a business around means rethinking the hiring process

 “Hiring the right people begins with understanding what we want them to do,” says Paul.
 “John’s approach was to simplify and distill the problem down to the three or four most important behaviours needed for the position.
 We tailored the solution to the problem so we could consistently execute it.”

-After conducting hundreds of assessments on various candidates, John helped Paul build several high performing teams.
+After conducting hundreds of employee performance assessments on various candidates, John helped Paul build several high performing teams.
 John’s entry point was after the recruitment had taken place, which meant that sometimes hard decisions needed to be made.
 “We would select individuals that we believed had the skill sets we were looking for - and then engage John.
-Unfortunately, after performing assessments on our candidates, he told me a few times that we had recruited the wrong people and we had to start over,” says Paul.
+Unfortunately, after performing our own employee selection tests on our candidates, he told me a few times that we had recruited the wrong people and we had to start over,” says Paul.
 “As tough as it was, we would start again.”

 John’s honesty and candid nature is precisely why Paul works with him.
 “I appreciate that John has a pragmatic, no-nonsense approach supported by data,” he says. ”John is willing to have those tough conversations.
 It’s not always what you want to hear, but he will make your business better.”